-Therapy for Alcohol Habits
+Therapy for Substance Use

+Many people I work with don’t describe themselves as having an “alcohol/ drug problem.”
 They’re professionals, parents, or creatives who are functioning well on the outside—but feeling uneasy inside.
-Maybe you’ve noticed you’re drinking more often to unwind.
+Maybe you’ve noticed you’re drinking or using more often to unwind.
 Or you’ve tried cutting back, but it never sticks for long.
 You might ask yourself quietly: “Do I really need this glass of wine to relax?”
-“Why can’t I just stop after one?”If that sounds familiar, therapy can help you understand and reshape your relationship with alcohol—without shame or labels.
+“Why can’t I just stop after one?”

-Why People Seek Therapy for Alcohol Habits
+Why People Seek Therapy for Alcohol or Substance Use

 A coping tool for stress, anxiety, or overwhelm